0xlgtm/Gas-Optimization-Handbook/src/core/sload/README.md

 The code snippet above contains two almost identical contracts.
 The main difference lies in the `getX()` function of the `ColdAndWarmAccess` contract, which executes two `SLOAD` calls to storage slot 0.

+## Explanation

 Before the execution of a transaction begins, an empty set named `accessed_storage_keys` is initialized.
 When a storage slot of a contract is accessed, the `(address, storage_key)` pair is first check against the `accessed_storage_keys` set.
 If it is present in the set, it is classified as a warm access.
 Conversely, if it is not present, it is categorized as a cold access.

 The contents of the `accessed_storage_keys` set is not preserved across different transactions.
 This implies that the first `SLOAD` for every `(address, storage_key)` pair is always a cold access because it does not exist in the set.
 Once it is added to the set, subsequent access to the same pair is considered a warm access.
 The second `getX()` function executes an additional `SLOAD` so we can reasonably expect a difference in gas costs of at least 100 gas*.

+## Gas Savings

 This can be verified by generating a gas report using the `forge test` command with the `--gas-report` flag i.e. `forge test --match-contract ColdVsWarmTest --gas-report`.
 Executing this command reveals a gas cost of 2,246 and 2,353 respectively.
 As expected, the `getX()` function of the ColdAndWarmAccess contract costs 107 gas more!

 ---
 \* <sub>The difference cannot be exactly 100 gas as additional operations are required e.g. reordering the stack.</sub>